aboutaaron/quizito/README.md

     }

     if (this.state === 'finished') {
-        /* Do something for when the quiz is done */
+        /* Do something when the quiz is finished */
     }
 });
 ```